JayYang133/ESCFD/README.md

 ```

 ### 7. cell samples output and weight
-Our weight and datasets is comming soon
+Our weight and datasets is comming soon.

 ### 8. Acknowledgement